actbee/Light-System/README.md

 Using a whole new way to interactive with the past things, please try to consider the relationship between the past and the future.
 If it is possible to bring the old things reborn by the new technologies?
 And feel the consistant humanism thoughts under the fast growing technologies.

+Besides these kinds of art-guided thinking, this project can be expanded to help the old practing their body, help the physical injured patients to get recovery or teach the young kids.
+Many potential situations need to be discussed.

 ## How to run